valoriedodge/valoriedodge.github.io/_portfolio/flashphotographer.md

 layout: post
 title: Flash Photographer
 thumbnail-path: "img/FP Home.png"
-short-description: An application that allows users to search for photographers based on zip code.
+short-description: A platform for photographers and clients to connect

 ---